stephanie-K/practitioner-stories/_docs/Working-with-people/general.md

 <p><a href="https://miro.com/app/board/o9J_ldOzA14=/?moveToWidget=3074457352333741125&cot=14" target="_blank">Access the part of the Miro Board represented in the image</a></p>

-**'Work with' could be: the internal users, the citizens or vunerable users (in order of increasing the difficulty)** **It was also understood as working with your own organisation or working with your client as a team**
+**'Work with' could be: the internal users, the citizens or vunerable users (in order of increasing the difficulty)**

+**It was also understood as working with your own organisation or working with your client as a team.**

 ### List of clusters of insights